-1 The paper draws empirically from fieldnotes, meeting notes, lab notes and documents produced in the context of our interdisciplinary project supported by Durham University's Institute of Advanced Study and an APEX Award (British Academy, the Royal Academy of Engineering and the Royal Society) between 2019 and 2022.
+- 1. The paper draws empirically from field notes, meeting notes, lab notes and documents produced in the context of our interdisciplinary project supported by Durham University's Institute of Advanced Study and an APEX Award (British Academy, the Royal Academy of Engineering and the Royal Society) between 2019 and 2022.
 TM regularly visited the labs associated with the project, keeping detailed notes of the routine working order of setting up, conducting and interpreting experiments.
 MS and collaborators kept a lab notebook documenting the experimental progress.
-TM and MS met weekly during the duration of the project to discuss progress, the collaboration and emerging results, and TM wrote informal minutes of those.
+TM and MS met weekly during the duration of the project to discuss progress, the collaboration and emerging results, and TM wrote informal minutes of those meetings.
 Documents produced for project development, collaborative meetings and stakeholder engagement were also kept for analysis.
-Analysis also relied on these shared tools of collaboration, where our exchange of expertise was key to define the problem, and helped identify where STS concepts could speak to biophysics practice and vice-versa.
-In this, data collection and analysis were closely interwoven, and relied significantly on MS's own selfreflection as a biophysicist and ELM practitioner.
-The study was approved by the Durham University Department of Sociology Ethics Committee.

-2 Staykova, M., Moreira, T. and Poon, W. (2018) Material Imagination, Durham, APEX Award application

-3 We especially thank Jane Calvert for being a consistent supporter of our project and collaboration.
+Analysis also relied on these shared tools of collaboration, where our exchange of expertise was key to defining the problem, and helped identify where STS concepts could speak to biophysics practice and vice-versa.
+In this, data collection and analysis were closely interwoven, and relied significantly on MS's own self-reflection as a biophysicist and ELM practitioner.
+The study was approved by the Durham University Department of Sociology Ethics Committee. - Staykova, Margarita, Moreira, Tiago and Poon, Wilson.
+2018.
+Material Imagination, Durham, APEX Award application. - 3.
+We especially thank Jane Calvert for being a consistent supporter of our project and collaboration. - 4. https://materialimagination.org/ - 5.
+We thank Wilson Poon for introducing us to Dexter Dyer's idea of bacteriocentricity.
+A related idea applied to defining the environment is proposed by Langston (2014). - 6.
+This intersection is not a coincidence and has significant theoretical implications.

-4 https://materialimagination.org/

-5 We thank Wilson Poon for introducing us to Dexter Dyer's idea of bacteriocentricity.
-A related idea applied to defining the environment is proposed by Langston (2014).

-6 This intersection is not a coincidence and has significant theoretical implications.
 Dyer's PhD advisor and mentor, Lynn Margulis, is known for advocating a replacement of the anthropocentric with a bacterial point of view in biology (e.g. Margulis 1998).
-This idea was itself underpinned by Margulis' long-standing proposal that bacteria were responsible for driving key evolutionary shifts (Margulis, 1991; Bordenstein and Theis 2015), and atmospheric and climate change greater than the more recent impact caused by human activity (e.g., Margulis and Lovelock 1974).
-It is this focus on organisms' ability to transform their own environment that is both fundamental to Margulis work and Uexkull's (Sagan 2010).
+This idea was itself underpinned by Margulis's long-standing proposal that bacteria were responsible for driving key evolutionary shifts (Margulis 1991; Bordenstein and Theis 2015), and atmospheric and climate change greater than the more recent impact caused by human activity (e.g., Margulis and Lovelock 1974).
+It is this focus on organisms' ability to transform their own environment that is fundamental to both Margulis's work and Uexküll's (Sagan 2010).